vgno/coding-standards/objc/README.md

 ### AFNetworking

 AFNetworking is used for most HTTP-stacks in VG development.
-See the [VGBoilerplate]() repository for a VG-specific subclass to override
+If you decide to roll your own HTTP-stack, or use a different library, we advise you to design your client as close to Apple/AFNetworking as you can.

 ### mogenerator